 The Phillies trade infielder Bert Niehoff (.255, 2, 42) and send cash to the Cardinals for rookie right-hander Mule Watson.
 Niehoff will play just one more season before retiring, while Watson will pitch two seasons with Philadelphia, posting a 7-11 record, before being traded to the Braves.

-A's manager Connie Mack, who is 84-years-old, challenges Clark Griffith, the 78-year-old owner of the Senators, to a foot race from home plate to first base.
-The contest ends in a photo finish tie.
+Prior to an exhibition game in Orlando, A's manager Connie Mack, who is 84-years-old, challenges Clark Griffith, the 78-year-old owner of the Senators, to a foot race from third base to home plate.
+The participants enter the Florida field in an ambulance before starting their contest, which ends in a photo-finish tie.

 The first reported use of the familiar refrain "Let's Go Mets" is heard at the Polo Grounds in the bottom of the ninth inning during a rout by San Francisco.
 With the Amazins' trailing by 13 runs and down to their last out with no one on base, the rally cry begins to be chanted some of the 'New Breed', the affectionate name given the fans of the National League expansion team.